Product Capabilities

 • The result of a reaction path optimization can be used to initiate a transition state optimization.

-The nudged elastic band (NEB) method is used to define the reaction path.
+The nudged elastic band (NEB) method can be used to define the reaction path.
 NEB force constants are adjustable to provide increased resolution near the transition state.
+A purpose-built optimization algorithm ensures robust convergence.

 Outputs: